I've often wondered

 hare in this race.

-after the glorious race happened, Ted of course was gone, and I
+Well, after the glorious race happened, Ted of course was gone, and I

 achieved my goal.
 I was glad he wasn't around anymore, it